ivanovv/habraparser/README.md

     class Post < ActiveRecord::Base
       # ...

-      # fetches post from habr, saves it and then return it
+      # fetches post from habr, saves it and then returns it
       def self.fetch(id)
         # find post on habr
         hpost = Habr::Post.find id